-Rampant Elder Patient Abuse Prevented by Abuse Registry and Criminal Record Searches
+Rampant Elder Patient Abuse Prevented by National Elder Abuse Registry and Criminal Record Searches

 People who abuse others do it everywhere they go, whether they work in a bank, in construction, or in a skilled nursing facility.
 Because of this, 27 states publish an adult abuse registry.
 Employers who want to assure their providers and work force give the best possible care, can check applicants and monitor employees against these registries as well as criminal records.
 Employers who take this additional step to total transparency will help reduce their exposure in hiring serial abusers and protect the patient population they serve.

 However, checking only the state where the person is employed does not always tell the full picture if that person has moved from state to state to avoid getting caught, or lives in a state without an abuse registry.
 The Senior Citizen Protection Act of 2017, H.R.
 3885 was introduced into Congress in 2017 and has been referred to the House Committee on the Judiciary.
 The bill suggests guidelines that would provide grants for states who do not currently publish and maintain an abuse registry.